metiviem/rscons/README.md

 * Object, which compiles source files to produce an object file.
 * Preprocess, which invokes the C/C++ preprocessor on a source file.
 * Program, which links object files to produce an executable.
+* SharedLibrary, which links object files to produce a dynamically loadable library.
+* SharedObject, which compiles source files to produce an object file, in a way that is able to be used to create a shared library.

-If you want to create an Environment that does not contain any builders, you can use the `exclude_builders` key to the Environment constructor.
+If you want to create an Environment that does not contain any builders, you can use the `:exclude_builders` key to the Environment constructor.

 #### Command